 The word buzz refers to anything that is popular right now in the media.
 It might be in social media also.
 Basically in other words we refer to it as ‘viral’.

-The main purpose of this type of marketing is to create any creative content which hits the masses ‘ people well and gets hooked.
+The main purpose of this type of marketing is to create creative content which hits the common people well and gets hooked.
 Once it is done the rest is done by the mass people themselves.